jekrch/film-club/README.md

 2. Trigger deployment via GitHub Actions workflow

-## 🎬 Hey club friends!
-Updating the site is CAKE 🎬
+## 🎬 Hey, updating the site is EASY

 YOU can update the website without writing any code.
 This guide will walk you through making changes to our film data and user profiles.